Physiotherapy at your Care Home or Supported Living Centre

 -

-Rehabilitation Post-Injury or Surgery: If you have recently undergone surgery or experienced an injury, physiotherapy can help with recovery; regaining strength and mobility faster.
+Rehabilitation Post-Injury or Surgery: If you have recently undergone surgery or experienced an injury, physiotherapy can help with recovery; regaining strength and mobility.

 -